chadlavi/recipes/food/mains/garlic-roasted-chicken.md

 The garlic can be scooped out of the two halves of the garlic head and used as a garnish for the chicken, or mixed with a side dish like mashed potatoes or sautéed greens.

-You should also find that your pan has a layer of precious fond on it: big gobs of sticky, beautiful, peanut-butter-brown chicken flavor concentrate.
+You should also find that your pan has a layer of precious fond on it: big gobs of sticky, beautiful, caramel-like chicken flavor concentrate.
 I highly recommend remmoving the chicken to a plate, putting your pan on the stove, and making a gravy from this fond.
 If not, then at the very least you should endeavor to save it for a future sauce.

 If you make a gravy, use white wine, butter, and thyme; you can also add some or all of the garlic that was roasted inside the chicken.